 Each year the Zonta Club of Joliet Area offers various scholarships to local young women at area high schools in collaboration with Zonta International.
 Scholarships include:

-The Club provides local scholarships specifically to Joliet area female high school students wishing to better their future by pursuing a college degree.
+The Club provides local scholarships specifically to Joliet area female high school and community college students wishing to better their future by pursuing a college degree.

 Scholarships for Senior High School Female Students